Derby School: Playing field, sports ground and rowing club

 The first Captain of Boats recorded in Tacchella's Register was appointed in 1862.
 The first reference to the Derby Grammar School Boat Club appears in an advertisement in the Derby Mercury of 3 June 1863, which mentions the Rev. T.H.L.
 Leary, Headmaster at the time, providing trophies for competition amongst boys at the school at the forthcoming regatta.
-The original Derby School boathouse was situated just upstream of the Derwent Rowing Club's own Club House on the west side of the river Derwent.
+The original Derby School boathouse was built just upstream of the Derwent Rowing Club's own Club House on the west side of the river Derwent.
 The school is recorded as having won the Public Schools Challenge Cup at Henley Royal Regatta in 1884, beating Hertford School and Magdalene College School, Oxford 'Easily'.
 The school boat club was closed shortly after the death in 1889 of the headmaster, the Rev. Walter Clark.
 For 41 years no rowing activities took place at the school.
 It is recorded there was conflict within the school that rowing was attracting more members than the cricket club was prepared to allow and therefore responsible for bringing pressure to bear which resulted in the demise of rowing.

 The school rowing club was reborn in 1931 owing much to two senior members of the Derby Rowing Club, Tom Ison and Secretary Harry Ellis, and the wholehearted support of the then Headmaster, Mr. T.J.P.
 York.
 This time they became an integral part of the Derby Rowing Club and shared their club house which was situated on land adjoining Parker's Piece and the GNR (later the LNER) railway line to Friargate Railway Station.
 The Derby School Rowing Club continued until the start of World War II when it was closed for the duration of the War.
 In September 1945 it started once again after the masters and boys returned from five years of evacuation to Overton Hall and Amber Valley Camp.

 Many of the older large clinker built 'fours' and 'pairs' boats being housed under the railway arches of the LNER railway which ran alongside the sports ground.
 In addition on Parker's Piece, there were two football pitches in winter and a cricket square for summer.
 The sports ground was large enough for a 400-yard athletic track to be laid out for use during the summer term along with facilities for long and high jumps.